Need to talk? Call 1800 882 436.

 What can I expect to see in the NICU?

 It may seem overwhelming the first time you see your baby in this highly specialised area of the hospital.
-Understanding how the NICU works may help you cope better, so you can focus on looking after your baby.
+Understanding how the NICU works may help you cope better, so you can focus on looking after your baby, and recover from the birth.

 NICUs are usually quiet and calm places, so babies aren't overwhelmed by noise and light.
 There may be times when the lights are dimmed so the babies can rest.
 The aim is for staff to handle babies as little as possible.